alitekn07/sql-data-analysis/README.md

 This project is an end-to-end **SQL data analysis portfolio project** built using a real-world Brazilian e-commerce dataset from Kaggle.
 The objective is to analyze **sales performance, revenue trends, product categories, and top-performing products** using PostgreSQL.

-The project focuses on **practical business intelligence use cases**, clean SQL logic, and clear analytical outputs suitable for a **junior–mid level Business Intelligence / Data Analyst role**.

 **Dataset period:**
 September 2016 – October 2018